Recently on a weekend off I spent a bit of my free time doing some necessary chores in the garden and much of the rest simply piddling.

 I turn away and spot the very first bloodroot bloom and immediately go to check another area I know they’ll be, but there’s no sign of them.
 Microclimates at work!

-Sedum ‘Ogon’ is filling a small trough planter and looks none the worse for the winter.
+Golden leaved Sedum makinoi ‘Ogon’ is filling a small trough planter and looks none the worse for the winter.
 It’s also in other containers and in the ground as well.

 I continue on with my walk and notice the ipheion isn’t blooming quite yet at the base of a bird bath.